niveussolutions/apigee-x-backup-tool/README.md

-# APIGEE - Backup automation script
+# APIGEE - Backup Tool

-**The automation script can backup Apigee Api Proxies, Shared flows, Api Products etc**
+**The tool can backup Apigee Api Proxies, Shared flows, Api Products etc**

-> NOTE: The Script is tested and works perfectly on Linux(ubuntu) and nodejs version 16.19.1
+> NOTE: The Script is tested and works perfectly on Linux(ubuntu) and nodejs version >16

 ### Prerequisite